Can I apply to study abroad even if I don’t have a 2.750 GPA (Cumulative GPA)?

 Does my financial aid transfer when I go abroad?

-Loyola institutional financial aid can be used for all semester and year-long opportunities, expect for Florence, or any other affiliation, summer program or non-Loyola program.
+Loyola institutional financial aid can be used for all semester and year-long opportunities, expect for Florence, or any other affiliation, summer program or external opportunity.
 Students who benefit from the Yellow Ribbon/post 9-11 GI Bill should contact the office of financial aid or the records office to see if they can use that program's benefits to study abroad.

 What happens to my federal work-study when I go abroad?